microsoft/TemplateStudio/docs/features/drag-and-drop.md

 2. Include the service reference within the page by adding the required namespace: `xmlns:dd="using:AppNameSpace.Services.DragAndDrop"`

-3. Configure the service appropiately:
+3. Configure the service appropiately

 - For an UIElement:

 ``` xml